cypher1134/X-AE-A-12/README.md

 pac.fit(tfidf_train, y_train)
 ```

-Once the model is trained, it is used to predict labels and decision function scores on the dataset to be evaluated.
-The TfidfVectorizer is also applied to transform the text in the dataset into a suitable format for prediction.<br>
+Once the model is trained, it is used to predict labels and decision function scores on the dataset to be evaluated.<br>
 ```python
 # Predict on the dataset
 x_test = df["text"]